MILAN CBA SUMMER SCHOOL

 • participants in previous editions of the School;

-• participants working in the same public organisation.
+• participants from the same organisation;

-Please, note that the conditions for discounts are not cumulative.
+Please note that the conditions for discounts are not cumulative.
 Applicants can select only one condition for a discount on the application form.

 PAYMENT

 Following their online registrations, applicants will receive a payment form.
 Payments can be performed by international bank transfer, credit card, or PayPal.
-Once CSIL Administrative department receives the payment, the organising committee will send an email confirming the admission to the Summer School.
+Once the CSIL Administrative department receives the payment, the organising committee will send an email confirming the admission to the Summer School.

 CANCELLATION AND REFUND POLICY

-For cancellations of participation until 45 days before the course start date, the total fee paid will be refunded.
+• For cancellations of participation until 45 days before the course start date, the total fee paid will be refunded.

-For cancellations until 20 days before the course start date, 80% of the fee paid will be refunded.
+• For cancellations until 20 days before the course start date, 80% of the fee paid will be refunded.

-For cancellations until the day before the course start date, 20% of the fee will be refunded.
+• For cancellations until the day before the course start date, 20% of the fee will be refunded.

-Not cancelled reservations and no-shows will not be refunded (no-show bill).
+• Not cancelled reservations and no-shows will not be refunded (no-show bill).
 All cancellations need to be in writing.

-There is no charge for qualified substitute participants.
+• There is no charge for qualified substitute participants.

 PRIVACY AND DATA PROTECTION